jurakovic/TimestampCopy/README.md

 - `clip` – stores the copied timestamps
 - `clip-undo` – stores the data for the `Undo` operation

-The script automatically creates the folder and files if they don't exist.
-File contents are Base64 encoded to avoid manipulation and to ensure that the data is stored in a consistent format.
+File contents are Base64 encoded to avoid manipulation to ensure that the data is stored in a consistent format.
 If the contents are not in the expected format, the script will output an error message and exit.

 ### Screenshots